 For example, patients may complain that they are not being washed every day or not being attended quickly enough if a medical facility lacks adequate staffing.
 Along with patient hygiene issues, short staffing can impact how medical staff educate and monitor patients.
 It can result in missed patient feedings and similar problems as well.

 Understaffing can have a direct impact on mortality rates, too.
 Limited staff availability can result in limited patient care and support.
 This can have a direct impact on a patient’s chance of making a full recovery from a serious injury or illness.

-Finally, being understaffed can also mean that urgent tasks have to be executed by someone that might not be fully qualified for it.
-E.g. when a patient needs something urgently and there is no doctor available soon enough, it could happen that a nurse needs to step in to act quickly and do procedures that he or she might not actually be responsible for or authorized to do.
-This also impacts the quality of service directly.
-Being short staffed also means there is less time for training or courses (some of which might even be mandatory) also impacting the quality of care.
+Furthermore, being understaffed means that urgent tasks in a medical facility have to be executed by someone that might not be fully qualified for it.
+For instance, if a patient needs something urgently and there is no doctor available soon enough, a nurse may need to act quickly and do procedures that he or she might not actually be responsible for or authorized to do.
+This can put the patient in danger.
+It also can lead to legal problems for the nurse that administers patient treatment and their medical facility.

 Ultimately, being short-staffed can have a negative impact on the quality of service in medical facilities.
 But with the right approach to short staffing, a medical facility can address the problem before it escalates.

 Typically, it helps to review a medical facility’s staffing needs regularly.
 This allows facility leaders to find out where staff is needed.
 It can then seek out talent to fill a wide range of roles.

 It can be beneficial to conduct patient evaluations.
 Then, a medical facility can find out how patients feel about the standard of care it provides.
 The facility can collect patient feedback and use it to take its standard of care to new heights.